-This exfoliator doubles as a facial wash, and helps refresh your skin by cleansing it deeply.
-It’s infused with nut shell powder to help buff away gunk and flaky skin without stripping your skin of the natural moisture it needs to stay firm, plump, and dewy.
+This exfoliator doubles as a facial wash, and helps refresh the feel of your skin by cleansing it deeply.
+It’s infused with nut shell powder to help buff away gunk and flaky skin without stripping your skin of the natural moisture it needs to look firm, plump, and dewy.

-The Stem Cell Facial Peeling is also infused with grape stem cells — an innovative skincare ingredient that mimics human cells when applied to your skin.
-This helps promote faster healing and even strengthens your skin barrier to delay the onset of wrinkles, fine lines, and other signs of aging.
+The Stem Cell Facial Peeling is also infused with grape stem cells — an innovative skincare ingredient that delays the appearance of wrinkles, fine lines, and other visible signs of aging.

 This Introstem facial peeling scrub is also formulated with hydrating botanicals like bamboo extracts, organic coconut oil, and green tea.
-These soothe and moisturize the skin, which you’ll need after a thorough exfoliation.
+These soothe and moisturize the feel of the skin, which you’ll need after a thorough exfoliation.

-You can also get your daily dose of skin vitamins from the Stem Cell Facial Peeling, since it’s infused with vitamins A, E, and C for a boost in natural moisture and protection.
-These vitamins work to keep your skin barrier strong and resilient against damage, resulting in fewer breakouts and wrinkles.
+You can also get your daily dose of skin vitamins from the Stem Cell Facial Peeling, since it’s infused with vitamins A, E, and C.

 Exfoliation is the Best Way to Shed Dead Skin

 Exfoliation is the key to removing dead skin that builds up on your skin over time.
-This is one of the most basic things about exfoliation, but many people overlook it because they focus on its brightening and smoothening benefits instead.
+This is one of the most basic things about exfoliation, but many people overlook it because they focus on its other benefits instead.

 Plant-Based Exfoliators Are Better for Your Skin